sombek/WebConcepts/README.md

 ``<html> -> <body> -> <h1>``
 this is the tree of the html or Document Object Model.

-Is it clear?
- - Yes, I know this already
- - good, I will go through the others in a moment.

 ### jQuery
 As you mentioned in your document it has too many benifets.
 It is one of the most important libraries.